-Funeral planning during Coronavirus is so much more difficult than normal due to restrictions on travel and gatherings which make a traditional funeral nearly impossible.
+Funeral planning during COVID times is so much more difficult than normal due to restrictions on travel and gatherings which make a traditional funeral nearly impossible.
 But even in calmer times, planning a funeral can be a challenge when you have relatives spread out far and wide.
 How can you bring everyone together to celebrate the life of your loved one?

 Family and friends of course want to pay their respects and find closure in their grief.
 But even when travel is permitted, it can be a challenge to find affordable flights and coordinate last-minute travel arrangements in time.